How to Start an LLC in Minnesota (2025 Guide)

 Income Taxes

-• Individual Income Tax: This tax, which varies between a rate of 5.35% and 9.85% depending on income level and filing status, is paid by the members of an LLC filing as a disregarded entity.
+- Individual Income Tax: Paid by all members of an LLC filing as a disregarded entity, the rate of this tax varies between 5.35%-9.85%.
 You can file the tax return by paper using Form M1: Individual Income Tax.

-• Corporate Franchise Tax: LLCs filing as C Corps will be required to pay Minnesota’s 9.80% corporate tax on their total adjusted income and file the current version of Form M4: Corporation Franchise Return.
+- Corporation Franchise Tax: LLCs filing as C Corps will be required to pay Minnesota’s 9.8% corporate tax on their total adjusted income and file the current version of Form M4: Corporation Franchise Return.
+S Corps can file using Form M8.

 Sales and Use Taxes